yjs/docs/api/shared-types/y.xmltext.md

 const ydoc = new Y.Doc()

-// You can define a Y.Text as a top-level type or a nested type
+// You can define a Y.XmlText as a top-level type or a nested type

 // Method 1: Define a top-level type const yxmlText = ydoc.get('my text type', Y.XmlText)